 - 74% of consumers identify word-of-mouth as a key influencer (source)

-- Word-of-mouth has been shown to improve marketing effectiveness by up to 54% (source)
+- Word-of-mouth marketing has been shown to improve marketing effectiveness by up to 54% (source)

 - 84% of consumers reported always or sometimes taking action based on personal recommendations (source)